-To summarize, this paper focuses on lot sizing optimisation for stochastic MTO manufacturing, with an aim to maximise the long-term sustainable interests of shareholders, measured by CFROI.
-The uncertain manufacturing environment is formulated as a stochastic single-item lot sizing queuing network without any impractical assumptions on the relevant random variables.
+To summarize, this article attempts to address the problem of the lot sizing optimisation under the stochastic make-to-order manufacturing, with an aim to maximise the long-term sustainable interests of shareholders, measured by CFROI.
+The uncertain manufacturing environment is formulated as a stochastic single-item lot sizing queuing network without any impractical assumption on the relevant random variables.

 II.
-MODEL FORMULATION
+MATHEMATICAL PROGRAMING FORMULATION

-A. Production Problem Description
+A. Supply Chain Description